It's time! It's time for the first deployment into Lagoon!

-- If you deployed a Drupal site, probably best read the Drupal specific First Deployment Documentation which explains why this happens.
+- If you deployed a Drupal site, make sure to read the Drupal-specific first deployment documentation, which explains why this happens.

 - Click on the

-- If you can't figure it out, just ask your Lagoon Support, they are definitely here to help!
+- If you can't figure it out, just ask your Lagoon support, we are here to help!